Joshua Neves, PhD

 PhD, Film and Media Studies, UC Santa Barbara

-TechnoPharmacology, w/ Aleena Chia, Susanna Paasonen, and Ravi Sundaram (forthcoming, Meson Press/University of Minnesota Press, 2022)
+TechnoPharmacology, w/ Aleena Chia, Susanna Paasonen, and Ravi Sundaram (Meson Press/University of Minnesota Press, 2022)

 Underglobalization: Beijing's Media Urbanism and the Chimera of Legitimacy (Duke University Press, March 2020)